gbin/DonglePi/README.md

 On the software side:
 - GPIOs are working.
 - I2C is working.
-- SPI is almost done.
+- SPI is in progress.
 - PWM needs to be done.

 ## Hardware